MrZipper7/DFKPriceBot/README.md

 # DFKPriceBot

-A Discord bot for displaying DFK Chain gas fees
+A Discord bot for displaying JEWEL and CRYSTAL prices.